Understanding Foundational SEO: The Difference Between Foundational & Ongoing SEO

 Tracking and measuring the results of your SEO strategy is essential for ongoing improvement and long-term success.
 Key metrics such as website traffic, search engine rankings, and conversions provide valuable insights into how well your SEO efforts are performing.

 Tools like Google Analytics allow you to monitor website traffic and user behavior, helping you understand which pages attract visitors and drive engagement.
-Google Search Console offers detailed information about your site’s performance in Google search, including keyword rankings and indexing status.
+It also enables you to monitor and analyze user interactions on a particular page, giving you deeper insights into visitor behavior, conversion rates, and traffic sources for that specific page.
+Google Search Console is a free tool that allows you to monitor, maintain, and troubleshoot your website's presence in Google Search results, providing insights into crawl requests, indexing issues, and performance metrics.
+It offers detailed information about your site’s performance in Google search, including keyword rankings and indexing status.
 By regularly reviewing your position in search engine results pages and analyzing conversion data, you can identify what’s working and where there’s room for improvement.

 Measuring SEO success empowers you to make data-driven decisions, refine your strategy, and ensure that your website grows in visibility, attracts qualified traffic, and achieves your business goals.